nehaljwani/team.exiv2.org/book/IMaEA.md

 #### Item Location Box iloc

-_The item location box provides a directory of resources in this or other Piles, by locating their container, their offset within that container, and their length.
+_The item location box provides a directory of resources in this or other Files, by locating their container, their offset within that container, and their length.
 Placing this in binary format enables common handling of this data, even by systems which do not understand the particular metadata system used_.

 This is specified as follows:

 ```
 aligned(8) class ItemLocationBox extends FullBox(‘iloc’, version, 0) {
   unsigned int(4)
   unsigned int(4)
   unsigned int(4)